-Almost 22 months ago, I turned up at a hospital to be induced.
+A little while ago, I turned up at a hospital to be induced.
 I had no idea really what that would entail.
-I had been up to the hospital at least 20 times since the start of my pregnancy with reduced movement, bleeding, “you’ve got a fattie in there” measurement scans, consultant appointments …
+I had been up to the hospital at least 20 times since the start of my pregnancy with reduced movement, bleeding, measurement scans, consultant appointments …

 Every single time I went, I was greeted by a warm, sympathetic and reassuring face.
 A face I (usually) hadn’t seen before.
 And some I had.
-A face that had no doubt worked a harrowing shift already, had a stressful week, and been spoken to like shite by a lot of birthing women who didn’t know what they were saying, and to who!
+A face that no doubt had worked a harrowing shift already, had a stressful week, and been spoken to like shite by a lot of birthing women who didn’t know what they were saying!

 But not once did those faces judge me, tell me to go home, or make me feel like I wasn’t welcome.
 And this was it – I had turned up and was going to have a baby.
 Somehow.
 They were going to get it out of me.
 They were going to bring my baby into the world.